The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 Using low-energy recycling processes

-CuRe Technology, a European company, provides an energy-efficient recycling solution for used polyester and PET to achieve infinite recyclability.
+CuRe Technology, a European company, offers an energy-efficient recycling solution for used polyester and PET, enabling infinite recyclability.

 Converting back to virgin-like raw materials

-• Worn Again, a company established in the UK through collaboration between Sulzer and H&M is pioneering an innovative textile recycling process.
-This method transforms textiles back into virgin-like raw materials for their end-use.
+- Worn Again, a company established in the UK through collaboration between Sulzer and H&M, is pioneering an innovative textile recycling process.
+This method transforms textiles back into raw materials that are nearly as virgin as the original.

 Offering partnership opportunities

-Fashion for Good has initiated the Full Circle Textiles Project to validate and amplify promising technologies in polyester chemical recycling.
+Fashion for Good has launched the Full Circle Textiles Project to validate and scale promising technologies for polyester chemical recycling.
 The project is designed to foster financing and secure off-take commitments within the fashion industry.

 This collaborative effort involves a consortium of stakeholders, including brands, innovators, supply chain partners, and catalytic funders.

-Notable brand partners such as Adidas, BESTSELLER, C&A, PVH Corp., Target, and Zalando are joined by affiliate partners Arvind Limited, Fabrics Division of W. L. Gore & Associates, and Teijin Frontier.
+Notable brand partners, including Adidas, BESTSELLER, C&A, PVH Corp., Target, and Zalando, are joined by affiliate partners Arvind Limited, the Fabrics Division of W. L. Gore & Associates, and Teijin Frontier.

-Author’s note: Get an in-depth analysis of the upcoming trends in polyester recycling in 2024 here.
+Author’s note: Get an in-depth analysis of the upcoming trends in polyester recycling.

 Recent Collaborations in Polyester Recycling

-• Zara has launched its inaugural collection from recycled poly-cotton textile waste in collaboration with Circ, a textile recycling firm.
-The fast fashion retailer’s line of women’s apparel addresses a significant recycling challenge in the industry by using recycled polyester and cotton fibers.
+- Zara has launched its inaugural collection from recycled poly-cotton textile waste in collaboration with Circ, a textile recycling firm.
+The fast-fashion retailer’s women’s apparel line addresses a significant industry recycling challenge by using recycled polyester and cotton fibers.

-• Inditex has entered a three-year agreement to purchase textile-to-textile recycled polyester cycora® for over €70 million.
-Under this offtake deal, Inditex will acquire 70% of Ambercycle‘s production of recycled polyester, sold under the brand Cycora, over the next three years.
+- Inditex has entered a three-year agreement to purchase textile-to-textile recycled polyester cycora® for over €70 million.
+Under this offtake deal, Inditex will acquire 70% of Ambercycle‘s recycled polyester production, sold under the Cycora brand, over the next three years.

 As discussions and consumer concerns regarding animal leather grow, various countries and brands are implementing bans on exotic animal skins.
 This shift has paved the way for plant-based leather to emerge as another upcoming trend in the industry.